menightfury/invesly/lib/docs/docs.md

 1.
 2
-3. `/add_user` => Add user screen.
-If any user does not exist, redirect to this page.
+3. `/edit_account` => Edit account screen.
+If no accounts exist, redirect to this page.
 4. `/transactions` => Home screen 🏠 consists of four bottom navigation items.
 These pages (or screens) are arranged in `IndexedStack`, so that their states can be preserved.
 While accessing `/transactions?tab=null`, first navigation 🧭 item will be displayed by default.
    1. `/transactions?type=mutualfund` => Dashboard screen, also redirects from `/dashboard`
    2. `/transactions?type=stock` => Insight screen, also redirects from `/insight`